-- The absolute visibility in each spectral channel; - The spectral differential visibility, i.e. the ratio between the visibility in each spectral channel and the visibility in a reference spectral channel (average of several other channels for example); - In dual-field mode, the absolute phase (in each spectral channel) using the FT source as reference.
+- The absolute visibility in each spectral channel (the dual-field wide mode only provides relative measures); - The spectral differential visibility, i.e. the ratio between the visibility in each spectral channel and the visibility in a reference spectral channel (average of several other channels for example); - In dual-field mode, the absolute phase (in each spectral channel) using the FT source as reference.
 This quantity contains the astrometry of the SC source (relative to the FT reference) and encompasses the information contained in the closure phases and the differential phases below; - The spectral differential phase, i.e. the difference between the phase in a certain spectral channel and the phase in a reference channel; - The closure phase, being the phase of the bispectrum computed in each spectral channel.
 The bispectrum is the product of three complex visibilities along a closed telescope triangle.
 The closure phase is therefore theoretically equal to the sum of the three phases along the three baselines.
 This quantity is independent from atmospheric perturbations.